MicrosoftDocs/power-platform/power-platform/guidance/coe/setup.md

     1. Dynamics 365 service admin is required for getting details on Model-Driven Apps and Solution Aware Flows.
 1. **Power Apps Premium License** (Per App, Per User or Dynamics 365 Online licenses) is required for using the CDS solution.
 1. **Environment with a CDS instance**, where the user installing the solution has the System Administrator security role.
-1. The environment must have <!---KATHY SAYS: Not sure about "a DLP Policies" is that a singular or a plural?.--->a **DLP Policies** that allows Common Data Service, Power Platform Management connectors, Office 365 Users and Office 365 Outlook to be used together - those connectors must be in the business data only bucket of the DLP policy for this environment.
+1. The environment must have a **DLP Policy** that allows Common Data Service, Power Platform Management connectors, Office 365 Users and Office 365 Outlook to be used together - those connectors must be in the business data only bucket of the DLP policy for this environment.
 1. **Download of the Center of Excellence Solution** and CoE Power BI dashboard files to your device.
 The entire content package can be downloaded directly at [aka.ms/CoEStarterKitDownload](https://aka.ms/CoEStarterKitDownload).
-1. Both the Audit and Report components and Nurture components solutions <!---KATHY SAYS: .Can you please check the capitalization and singular/plural for the foregoing?--->require the **Core Components solution to be installed**.
+1. Both the Governance and Nurture solutions require the **Core solution to be installed**.

 These are the requirements for **using** the solution.